-Polyvagal Theory Explained
+Polyvagal Theory and Trauma

 with Stephen Porges, PhD and Ruth Buczynski, PhD

+What happens when a client’s fight/flight response fails?
 Consider this short example.

-On CNN they showed an airplane having great difficulty landing.
+On CNN they showed an airplane having difficulty landing.
 The wings were tipping back and forth and the outcome was uncertain.

 After it landed, a reporter interviewed the passengers, going up to one woman and asking, “How did you feel?”
-The expectation was that the woman would say, “I was really scared.
-I was ready to jump out of my skin.”
-But her comment wasn’t that.

 She said, “Feel?
 I passed out.”

-Now, was the woman’s passing out a voluntary escape?
+Was the woman’s passing out a voluntary escape?
 No, her nervous system detected features of risk.

 You see, our neuroception – our nervous system’s evaluation of risk – is functionally unpredictable (and it happens without our awareness).
 We don’t know how our nervous system will respond.